CharmedSatyr/charmed_blog/content/blog/how-to-add-login-with-mastodon-using-nodejs/index.md

 <br />

-This block creates a `/login` route that redirects the user to Mastodon with the parameters for the application you set up.
+This block creates a `javascript±/login` route that redirects the user to Mastodon with the parameters for the application you set up.

-To enable this router, we'll need to head back to `app.js` in the project root.
+To enable this router, we'll need to head back to `bash±app.js` in the project root.

-First, require the `auth` router at the top of the document where the other routers are imported.
-Then, have the app `use` your router.
+First, require the `bash±auth` router at the top of the document where the other routers are imported.
+Then, have the app `bash±use` your router.
 I tend to put auth routers before the others.

 ```javascript
 // app.js